page_title_detailed

 What causes neuropathy?

 Some — but not all — chemotherapies, targeted therapies, and immunotherapies can cause neuropathy.
-Because chemotherapy medicines travel throughout the body, they can reach the peripheral nerves (nerves that control sensations and motion in the arms, legs, hands, and feet) and damage them.
+Because chemotherapy medicines spread throughout the body, they can reach the peripheral nerves (nerves that control sensations and motion in the arms, legs, hands, and feet) and damage them.
 Your care team may use the term “chemotherapy-induced peripheral neuropathy,” or CIPN.

 Certain chemotherapy medicines are more commonly linked to neuropathy: